DebbiePotts87/how-to-visit-the-netherlands/README.md

 [View the live project here](https://debbiepotts87.github.io/how-to-visit-the-netherlands/rotterdam.html)

-This is a tourist website for The Netherlands which follows an uncommon theme.
-The majority of websites in this genre follow the same theme and types of places to visit, this website is designed to think out of the box, provide information which is otherwise hard to find all in one site and provide visitors the opportunity to give their opinions and recommendations to contribute to the website themselves.
+This is a tourist website for The Netherlands that follows an uncommon theme.
+The majority of websites in this genre follow the same theme and types of places to visit, this website is designed to think out of the box, provide information that is otherwise hard to find all in one site and provide visitors the opportunity to give their opinions and recommendations to contribute to the website themselves.
 It has been designed using the Bootstrap 5 framework to help it be responsive on a range of devices.

 ![mockup](assets/doumentation/mockup.png)